InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Methodology

-The proposed inner-instance self-attention module resembles the original self-attention module but features a specially designed attention mask.
-As illustrated in Fig. \ref{ins_self_attn}, the attention mask of inner-instance points is set to zero (colored blocks), indicating that attention between points within the same instance is allowed.
-Conversely, for points belonging to different instances (i.e., inter-instance points), the corresponding attention mask values are set to one, blocking attention between them.
-This approach encourages the model to focus more on inner-instance information, resulting in more consistent predictions.
-To further enhance the robustness of this module, the attention mask of inner-instance points has an $\epsilon$ probability of being set to one (blocked).
+The inner-instance self-attention module resembles the original self-attention module but features a specially designed attention mask.
+As illustrated in Figure \ref{ins_self_attn}, the attention mask of inner-instance points is set to zero (colored grids), indicating that attention between points within the same instance is allowed.
+Conversely, for points belonging to different instances (\ie, inter-instance points), the corresponding attention mask values are set to one, blocking attention between them.
+This method encourages the model to focus more on inner-instance information, resulting in more consistent predictions.
+To further enhance the robustness of this module, the inner-instance attention (colored grids) has an $\epsilon$ probability of being blocked.

-An alternative method involves placing the proposed attention module before the cross-attention module.
-However, self-attention before cross-attention should treat all queries equally to prevent duplicated predictions.
-Consequently, implementing inner-instance self-attention before the cross-attention module leads to a degradation in the final performance.
-The network structure depicted in Fig. \ref{ins_self_attn} has been proven to be the optimal design.
+An alternative method involves placing the proposed inner-instance attention module before the cross-attention module.
+However, the self-attention module before cross-attention should not block inter-instance information.
+Otherwise, some instances may produce duplicate predictions since they cannot “clearly see” other instances, which is analyzed in the original DETR \cite{carion2020end}.
+Consequently, implementing inner-instance self attention before the cross-attention module leads to degraded final performance.
+Thus the proposed inner-instance feature aggregation should be placed after the cross-attention layer.
+More experiments about the decoder structure are provided in the appendix.